HerculesCRUE/HerculesED/src/Hercules.ED.Enrichment/DescriptoresEspecificos/README.md

 python3 dump_doc_ranks.py krapivin_single_model.sav krapivin_multi_model.sav krapivin.test.tsv 608626.txt
 ```

-Both models will be used by the main API service to perform the keyword extraction from new text documents.
+Both models (fulltext and abstracts) will be used by the main API service to perform the keyword extraction from new text documents.